avestangh/avestangh/README.md

 **PhD student in Water Resources Management Engineering and Climate Adaptation** Catania, Italy

-My research focuses on **water resources, hydrology, reservoir Performance, Regional SRY Model and climate change impacts on water systems**, with experience in hydrological assessment, drought analysis, water storage operations, and data-driven modeling.
+My research focuses on **water resources, hydrology, reservoir Performance, Regional SRY Model and climate change impacts on water systems**, with experience in hydrological assessment, drought, water storage operations, and data-driven modeling.
 Researcher at the intersection of climate projections, hydrological modelling, and climate-resilient water resources management.
 Create a specific Research Focus for Myself :

 Climate projections